Education (EDUC)

 EDUC 358A Mid Level Literacy and Pedagogy in Social Science (4 Credits)

-Restrictions: Enrollment is limited to students with a major in Elementary Education or Social Science.
+Restrictions: Enrollment is limited to students with a major in Social Science.

 EDUC 358B Mid Level Literacy and Pedagogy in Language Arts (4 Credits)